Learn Salem’s History

 Howard Street Cemetery Interments

-Interments begin in Howard Street Cemetery, which included a segregated section for the burial of African Americans.
+Interments began in Howard Street Cemetery, which included a segregated section for the burial of African Americans.

 1802

-Salem merchant Jacob Crowninshield, a Democratic-Republican, is elected to Congress, where he served until his death in 1808.
+Salem merchant Jacob Crowninshield, a Democratic-Republican, was elected to Congress, where he served until his death in 1808.

 1802